grocy/docs/tutorials/setup.md

 ### Home Assistant Add-on

 If you have an extra Raspberry Pi this might be the easiest solution.
-Home Assistant is a home automation system that has grocy as an add-on.
+Home Assistant is a home automation system that has Grocy as an add-on.
 [Follow these instructions to get Home Assistant running on you Raspberry Pi](https://www.home-assistant.io/getting-started/).

-When you have entered Home Assistant and see this screen select the supervisor, add-on store, search for grocy, select grocy, click install, start the add-on, click the "OPEN WEB UI" to get to the grocy screen.
+When you have entered Home Assistant and see this screen select the supervisor, add-on store, search for Grocy, select Grocy, click install, start the add-on, click the "OPEN WEB UI" to get to the Grocy screen.

 ![Home Assistant](/images/homeassistantsetup.png)

 ### Existing web server

-If you have a web server running and would like to run grocy on it.
+If you have a web server running and would like to run Grocy on it.
 The [How to install](https://github.com/grocy/grocy#how-to-install) documentation on GitHub is probably enough to get you up and running.

 ## Setting up users